-This rich, thick, delicious cream cheese frosting perfect for piping beautiful swirls on cupcakes!
+This rich, thick, delicious Pipeable Cream Cheese Frosting perfect for creating beautiful swirls on cupcakes!

 Let me know how this recipe works for you!